stevekrouse/cycle/README.md

     * HTML -> use VueJS compiler
     * JS -> eval
   * CSS
+    * ability to set border radius on each or all corners
     * more built in fonts
     * absolute positioning
     * animations